 Media, Mobile & Webapp Support Services

-- Amazon Workspaces: Desktop-as-a-Service (DaaS) → provision Windows/Linux desktops
+- Amazon WorkSpaces: Desktop-as-a-Service (DaaS) → provision Windows/Linux desktops

 - Spins an instance that hosts an OS Desktop (can connect to it, feels like logging to a laptop) → deploy instance close to users for better performance & lower latency